learnk8s/learnk8s.io/_blog/scaling-spring-boot-microservices/index.md

 kubectl create -f hpa.yaml
 ```

-After you submitted the autoscaler, you should notice that the number of replicas for the workers is two:
+After you submitted the autoscaler, you should notice that the number of replicas for the backend is two:

 ```bash
 kubectl get pods